After Global Outcry, 3 Ex-Minneapolis Police Officers Are Charged With Aiding and Abetting George Floyd's Murder

 Minnesota Attorney General Keith Ellison on Wednesday announced the state has filed charges against the three additional ex-Minneapolis police officers who were on scene during George Floyd’s death.
 He also announced that the most serious criminal charge against the ex-police officer who knelt on George Floyd’s neck for more than eight minutes has been elevated.

 Tou Thao, J. Alexander Kueng and Thomas K. Lane—the three former Minneapolis police officers who stood by as Floyd died—were charged with aiding and abetting murder in the second degree.
 Ellison said arrest warrants were issued for all three men Wednesday.
-The trio were fired shortly after the May 25 incident captured on video, but until now have not faced criminal charges, which come after more than a week of tense nationwide protests against institutional racism and police brutality, which called for their arrest and justice for 46-year-old Floyd.
+The three men were fired shortly after the May 25 incident captured on video, but until now have not faced criminal charges, which come after more than a week of tense nationwide protests against institutional racism and police brutality, which called for their arrest and justice for 46-year-old Floyd.

 “I strongly believe that these developments are in the interest of justice for Mr. Floyd, his family, our community and our state,” Ellison said while announcing the charges during a Wednesday afternoon press conference.

-Derek Chauvin now faces an upgraded second-degree murder charge, Ellison confirmed Wednesday.
+Derek Chauvin now faces an upgraded second-degree murder charge, Ellison also confirmed Wednesday.
 Hennepin County Attorney Mike Freeman initially charged him with third-degree murder and second-degree manslaughter— Minnesota Governor Tim Walz has since asked Ellison to lead the prosecution.

+Ellison noted the gravity of the case before announcing the new and upgraded charges against the four former officers, and its swift impact worldwide.
+He also warned that the case will likely take months to complete.

+“George Floyd mattered.
+He was loved.
+His family was important.
+His life had value and we will seek justice for him and for you and we will fight.
+The very fact that we have filed these charges means that we believe in them.
+But what I cannot believe is that one successful prosecution can rectify the hurt and loss that so many people feel,” he said.
+“The solution to that will be the slow and difficult work of constructing justice and fairness in our society.
+That work is the work of all of us.
+We don’t need to wait for the resolution and investigation of this case to start that work.”

 Wednesday’s news was a “bittersweet moment” for Floyd’s family, according to a tweet from their attorney, Benjamin Crump.